-The European Union is at war again with Facebook and Google about its citizens’ social networking privacy rights.
+The European Union is at war again with Facebook and Google about its citizens’ social network privacy rights.

 The EU issued a 20 page report, updating a 1995 ruling, clearly stating “…the protection of personal data is a fundamental right.”

-The proposed ruling gives users the right to sue social networking sites like Facebook in addition to bringing criminal penalities against social media sites for personal information abuse.
+The proposed ruling gives users the right to sue social networking sites like Facebook in addition to bringing criminal penalties against social media sites for personal information abuse.

 In my review of The Social Network, I wrote: “What’s most fascinating about this flick is not the socially-repressed Zuckerberg or the litigation to control Facebook.
 It’s how quickly students at Harvard, later Stanford…then the world became willing to reveal private information about their lives…”

 Social Network Privacy Challenges Facebook, Twitter, LinkedIn and Others

 While you can’t ignore Facebook’s release of private information to marketing firms, both U.S. and European citizens must have realized by now that Facebook and other commercial social sites are not charities.
 Facebook, Twitter, MySpace, LinkedIn and others are for-profit organizations.
 Many members of these sites, I believe, think at times that they’re benevolent non-profits.

 This doesn’t excuse online social network companies from not protecting private member information according to their own policies and government regulations.
 However, the European Union’s statements and actions demonstrate that government protection of its citizens’ information rights is challenging in a world of six billion mobile phones and 1.5 billion personal computers.

 Our digital lives produce terabytes of data flying at the speed of light around the globe.
 And individuals who consent to use services like Facebook either produce or allow release of most of that data.